 Seventy percent of our young people in residential programs attend parochial schools, while 27% attend public schools, and 3% attend private, non-sectarian schools.
 Additionally, our CommunityCare team offers continued academic support for those who have left the full-time care of the Home, even in some cases providing scholarships.

 In many cases, youth care workers drive the children to school and pick them up in the afternoon.
 Older kids will often take public transportation where appropriate, like thousands of other high-school-aged children do each day.

-– 92% of our high school seniors graduated
+– 100% of our 8th graders and high school seniors graduated

 – 94% of those held that job for at least 6 months